-OneUp Automatic Accounting is a powerful technology that eliminates most of the tedious work normally required in completing your company’s accounting.
+OneUp Automatic Accounting is powerful technology that eliminates most of the tedious work normally required in completing your company’s accounting.
 By retrieving financial transaction information from your company’s bank accounts and comparing it with data already existing in your system, you can expect up to 90% of your normal accounting work to be handled automatically.

 - Go to Accounting in the OneUp main menu and click or add a bank.

 - Find and login to your bank within OneUp.

 - Choose the date range and run your first sync.

 - Use the Green “Validate” button, the Red “X” button, and the Blue “Create +” button to validate matches, decline suggested matches, or create data to match your bank entries.

 - Run reports like Profit & Loss and Trial Balance to see the resulting numbers from your report.